 Mu has become a leader in the local and national development of Asian American theater and taiko.
 Mu has helped to develop and support the work of local and national playwrights, actors, directors, and musicians by premiering many new works, fostering a new generation of Asian American artists, and bringing Asian American voices to Twin Cities audiences.
 Through educational, community, and corporate outreach programs, we brought theater and taiko to over 60,000 people throughout the upper Midwest in the last year alone, providing access to Asian American culture and arts to communities who otherwise may not have the opportunity to experience it.

 In 2011, Mu Performing Arts published a new anthology of plays through Temple University Press, Asian American Plays for a New Generation.
 Six of the seven plays included were commissioned and/or produced by Mu.

-Each season, Mu produces three mainstage plays and one mainstage taiko concert, along with numerous artist development programs and other special events.
+Each season, Mu produces three mainstage plays, along with numerous artist development programs and other special events.